by Lech Paszkowski

 I have little to add to this valuable paper by Lt.
 Colonel Clews, but pehaps it should be streesed, that Strzelecki came to Australia, in 1839, as an experienced explorer, who spent five years of his live on travels from the wilderens of Canada to the deserts of Utah; from the mines of California, Mexico and Brasil to the vulcanoes of Hawai, and in the Chilean Andes climbed the peaks of 15,000 feet.
 He was familiar with almost all climatic condictions.

-However, it is not my intention to write here biographical sketh of Sir Paul Stzrelecki.
+However, it is not my intention to write here biographical sketh of Sir Paul Strzelecki.
 It is refershing to read this excellent article by Lieutenant Collonel Clews based on a scientific reserach, especially, in times when manyprinted pages are fill with misleading and irresponsible statements.

 Lech Paszkowski - Melbourne, March 1970.